exorev07/Chuha-Pie-Desk-Companion/README.md

 5. Paste the printed Refresh Token into `secrets.h`

-> This device can control whichever device is currently active on the Spotify account.
+> Chuha Pie V1 can control whichever device is currently active on the Spotify account.

 ### 5️⃣ Upload to the Device